stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
-The extracted files will look like this following image.
+The extracted files looked like this following image.
 </p>
 <br />